PlatinumMaster/SwissArmyKnife/README.md

 # Bugs/Shortcomings:
 - DataGridView is fragile, so the overworld placement editor may be a bit funky.
 From my testing, however, it seems to be fine, but who knows.
 - Cross-platform support cannot be pursued until the editor is rewritten to use the Model-View-ViewModel design pattern.
+- The only map containers which are editable at the moment are those with the "WB" prefix.
+Any other containers will not work.

 For details on the formats, and what types of values to put where, see [here](https://github.com/PlatinumMaster/BeaterLibrary/wiki) and [here](https://github.com/PlatinumMaster/SwissArmyKnife/wiki).
 Work-in-progress.